cssence/cssence.com/README.md

 ## Footnotes

-1. The included generator parses raw HTML files, without using any [https://www.npmjs.com/package/htmlparser2](HTML parser) (yet).
+1. The included generator parses raw HTML files, without using any [HTML parser](https://www.npmjs.com/package/htmlparser2) (yet).
 Do not try this at home.
 2. The included http server is for development/testing purposes, way too brittle to be used for actually serving the site.
 In reality, the generated files will be hosted and served otherwise.